Trump dismisses protesters as 'very rude elevator screamers'

 US Senate

 Demonstrators have descended upon the Hill to protest Kavanaugh's nomination and last month, protestors repeatedly interrupted Kavanaugh's confirmation hearing.
-On Thursday alone, nearly 300 protesters were arrested in the Senate building.
+On Thursday alone, nearly 300 protesters were arrested in the Hart Senate building.

 Kavanaugh's nomination was upended after allegations of sexual assault and misconduct emerged in recent weeks.
 The revelations and subsequent Senate proceedings have stirred a furious political debate and whipped up protests and recriminations and a clash between the mostly male power structure of the Republican Party and the emerging influence of the #MeToo movement.